 This is fixable, and the fix is not “use AI less.”
 It is to change where the answer comes from.
 If the citation is retrieved from an index of real authority and handed to the model — rather than generated by it — a fabricated section or a phantom case never appears, because it was never in the source to copy.

 That is what taxmcp.io is built to do.
-Every answer carries a Citation URL to the primary source — the IRC section, Treasury regulation, IRS publication, ruling, or (on Pro+) the Tax Court opinion — that you can open in one click.
-The work demanded by §10.22 stops being “reconstruct the law from memory” and becomes “click the link.”
-And because the tool retrieves authority rather than ingesting your client’s file, you are not pasting return data into a model that might reuse it — the §10.51 and §7216 exposure, handled at the source.
+Retrieved results carry a Citation URL to the primary source — the IRC section, Treasury regulation, IRS publication, ruling, or (on Pro+) the Tax Court opinion — that you can open directly.
+The work demanded by §10.22 becomes easier when the claimed authority is one click away instead of something you must reconstruct from the model’s memory.

 It does not take you out of the loop.
 OPR is explicit that nothing can.
 It gives your judgment something real to land on.